 By planting native wildflowers, grasses, and shrubs instead of green-grass lawns, we can actually use our backyards to restore habitat while saving water, time, and money.

 The plants and landscape features you choose determine the look of your landscape and how water-wise your landscape can be.
-Utilize the Trout-Friendly Resources below to learn more.
+Utilize the resources below to learn more.